 The work: Students must finish their work to the satisfaction of the professor and must receive a grade in each term in order to successfully graduate with honors.
 These cannot be pass/fail grades.
 In Religious Studies, grading takes into account two things:

 - The supervised research process in each term -- meeting weekly, or bi-weekly, completing a reading list, discussing that with the professor, and doing whatever writing is assigned.
 This is required during the reading term as well as the writing term which is the culmination of a year-long research process.

 - The thesis itself, around 30 pages on a topic, is to be handed in with enough time for revision of drafts (typically 2 to 3 weeks prior to the end of the semester).

 We recommend that you choose a professor with whom you have already taken a course, and choose a topic that allows you to build upon a basis of knowledge already acquired so that you can have the experience of deepening and sharpening your understanding of a topic.

 - You must discuss your topic in advance with the professor, who must agree to this 8 credit commitment.
 If he/she is going to be on leave one of the terms, special arrangements must be made with him/her to carry out this commitment from afar, or you must choose someone else.

-- Once you have been approved, register for the appropriate credits of independent study each term.
+- Once you have been approved, you will be given an access code so that you may register for four credits of Independent Study each term.